makannew/CPP-practice/README.md

 Practice of using [bubble sort algorithm](https://en.wikipedia.org/wiki/Bubble_sort) to sort array of numbers.
 It is not very efficient but it can detect already sorted list in first pass.

 ### [merge-sort algorithm](https://github.com/makannew/CPP-practice/blob/master/merge_sort.cpp)
 [Here](https://en.wikipedia.org/wiki/Merge_sort) is an explanation about merge-sort algorithm.
 My solution is a bottom-up merge sort whith the difference that it predicts sublist exactly same as top-down sublists.
-So it is more efficient and also can be used for in-place merge-sorting because for entire stages lenght of two compared sublist always has maximum 1 difference.
+So it is more efficient and also can be used for in-place merge-sorting because for entire stages lenghts of two compared sublist always have maximum 1 difference.